Crisis Services

 What do I do if I feel that my life or the life of my loved one is in immediate danger?

-If you feel that you or someone is an immediate danger to self or others, call 911.
+If you feel that you or someone you love is an immediate danger to self or others, call 911.
 Remember to mention that the person is suffering from a mental illness.

 Is my mental health care confidential?

-Macomb County CMH complies with state and federal rules and regulations regarding patient confidentiality which will be further discussed once treatment begins.
+We comply with state and federal rules and regulations regarding patient confidentiality, which will be further discussed once treatment begins.

 • Medical illness